pyyupsk/apex-kit/README.md

 The main difference with Turborepo is _how_ you run tasks across the monorepo.

-## 📜 Available Scripts (via pnpm)
+## 📜 Available Scripts (via bun)

 Turborepo acts as the task runner for the monorepo.
-You'll primarily use the `pnpm` command from the root directory.
+You'll primarily use the `bun` command from the root directory.
 Common tasks are typically defined in the root `package.json` and orchestrated by the `turbo.json` pipeline configuration.

-- **`pnpm build`**: Builds all applications and packages in the monorepo, respecting dependencies and leveraging caching.
+- **`bun run build`**: Builds all applications and packages in the monorepo, respecting dependencies and leveraging caching.
 Builds only what has changed since the last run.
-- **`pnpm dev`**: Starts all development servers (e.g., frontend Vite server, backend Wrangler server).
+- **`bun run dev`**: Starts all development servers (e.g., frontend Vite server, backend Wrangler server).
-- **`pnpm lint`**: Runs linters across all relevant workspaces.
+- **`bun run lint`**: Runs linters across all relevant workspaces.
 Benefits from Turborepo caching.
-- **`pnpm lint:fix`**: Runs linting fixes across all relevant workspaces.
+- **`bun run lint:fix`**: Runs linting fixes across all relevant workspaces.
-- **`pnpm typecheck`**: Runs TypeScript checks across the monorepo.
+- **`bun run typecheck`**: Runs TypeScript checks across the monorepo.

 **Running Tasks for Specific Workspaces:**